What Is Half Of 72

 • Q: Are there any shortcuts for finding half of larger numbers?

 • A: Yes.
 You can often estimate half by dividing the number into its place values (hundreds, tens, and ones) and then halving each.
-For instance, to find half of 150, you might first halve 100 (50) and then halve 50 (25) to get 75.
+To give you an idea, to find half of 150, you might first halve 100 (50) and then halve 50 (25) to get 75.

 • Q: What if the number is a decimal?